Special Education Services » Programs

 The Speech-Language service helps students improve their speech and/or language and assists them in becoming more successful in school by improving their listening and speaking skills.
 These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.

 Homebound is an instructional arrangement/setting providing special education and related services to students who are served at home or hospital bedside.
 Students served on a homebound or hospital bedside basis are expected to be confined for a minimum of four consecutive weeks as documented by a physician.
 Homebound or hospital bedside instruction may, as provided by local district policy, also be provided to chronically ill students who are expected to be confined for any period of time totaling at least four weeks throughout the school year as documented by a physician.
 The student's ARD committee shall determine the amount of services to be provided to the student in this instructional arrangement/setting.
-Home instruction may also be used for services to infants and toddlers (birth through age 2) and young children (ages 3-5) when determined appropriate by the child's individualized family services plan (IFSP) committee or ARD committee.

 Certified teachers of students with visual impairments provide instruction to meet the needs which are the direct result of vision loss such as communication need, social/emotional skills, daily living/independence skills, visual efficiency/optical devices, adaptive devices/technology, and career/technology planning.
 These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.